marcbakry/castor-fftw/doc/source/installation.rst

 Install the headers
 -------------------

-In order to install **Castor-FFTW**, it is sufficient to copy the two header-files in the ``castor-fftw/include/castor/`` folder to the folder where the header-files of the **castor project** are installed.
+In order to install **Castor-FFTW**, it is sufficient to copy the three header-files in the ``castor-fftw/include/castor/`` folder to the folder where the header-files of the **castor project** are installed.

 That's all!
 See the :ref:`label-howto` section for the compile instructions.